-Before leaving on our first trip to Russia in November The Husband and I both read Russia a Short History by Abraham Ascher.
-We’re both interested in learning as much as we can about a culture / area we travel to beforehand as it tends to enhance our overall experience.
+Before leaving on our first trip to Russia The Husband and I both read Russia a Short History by Abraham Ascher.
+We are both interested in learning as much as we can about a culture / area we travel to beforehand as it tends to enhance our overall experience.
 Russia is massive and has a colorful history, so much history that we needed an abridged version to simply be somewhat in the know.
 While this book is written by an American scholar and has the American slant on things it does provide a decent overview (and short one) that helped us understand a lot more about the Russian culture, geography and history.
 However, I would LOVE to read a Russian history book written by a Russian scholar to compare the “tones”.
 Anyway, I digress.
 The point here is that after having read this book we were on a mission to find as many great – and fun – things about Russia to share with our daughters – Princess One and Princess Two.
 Here are several things we learned during out travels to Russia – Things to know about Russia when traveling there.

 No Dill Please